dbadiger/ExpressJS/README.md

   ### Handling a *GET* Request

 - Used to fetch data from the server.
-- Parameters can be passed using route paramenters or query strings.
+- Parameters can be passed using route parameters or query strings.

 ### Handling a *POST* Request